TestingExcellence/mundana-theme-jekyll/_posts/2017-06-14-parse-json-response-using-jmeters-json-extractor.md

 layout: post
 title: "How to Parse a JSON Response Using JMeter's JSON Extractor"
 author: Amir
-categories: [ software testing ]
+tags: [ performance testing, jmeter, json ]
-image: assets/images/coming-soon.jpg
+image: assets/images/jmeter-parse-json-response.png
 ---
 As of JMeter 3.0, it’s far easier to extract data from JSON responses using the JSON variable extractor.
 JSON is an extremely simple data format which has taken over XML a few years ago.

 An increasing number of REST APIs and servers, are using JSON as their primary data exchange format.
 Here, we will use JMeter to parse the JSON response.

-If you don't have JMeter installed, read this article which explains [**how to install JMeter on Mac OS**](https://www.testingexcellence.com/install-jmeter-extra-plugins-mac-os-using-homebrew/).
+If you don't have JMeter installed, read this article which explains [how to install JMeter on Mac OS](https://www.testingexcellence.com/install-jmeter-extra-plugins-mac-os-using-homebrew/).

 **Related:**